andreeapurta/Ecommerce-website/README.md

 # Ecommerce website
- The main purpose of this project is to practice OOP in php.
+ The main purpose of this project is to practice OOP in php. - univeristy project